DurgeshTamhane/DurgeshTamhane.github.io/_publications/2022-04-15_IEEE_Sensors_Journal.md

 EMI sensitivity is quantified via the RMSD of conductance spectra around resonant peaks, while PEC analysis uses area-under-the-curve (AUC) features of time-domain responses.
 Finite element simulations corroborate the experiments.

-###Key findings
+## Key Findings

-EMI shows very high sensitivity to the onset (incipient) corrosion but its sensitivity declines nonlinearly over time due to delamination of corrosion by-products; PEC shows excellent linearity across the full accelerated-corrosion duration and is therefore better suited for tracking cumulative material loss.
+- EMI shows very high sensitivity to the onset (incipient) corrosion but its sensitivity declines nonlinearly over time due to delamination of corrosion by-products.
+- PEC shows excellent linearity across the full accelerated-corrosion duration and is therefore better suited for tracking cumulative material loss.
-The authors conclude that an effective monitoring strategy would exploit EMI for early detection and PEC for lifetime tracking, and they demonstrate the methods’ agreement with FEM models and experimental measurements.
+- An effective monitoring strategy would exploit EMI for early detection and PEC for lifetime tracking.
+- FEM models and experimental measurements agree with the observed comparative performance.